danrevah/sandbox-bundle/README.md

 ## Single Response Annotation

-> used in situations when you need a constant response while on sandbox enviorment. the response will always be the same
+used in situations when you need a constant response while on sandbox enviorment. the response will always be the same.

 ```php
     /**